Published October 20th, 2011

 You and your husband spent years renovating the property.
 Can you tell us about its history?

 BBI: The building dates back to 1840.
-We spent nearly three years renovating the building and opened with eight luxury suites.
+We spent nearly three years renovating the building and opened it with eight luxury suites.
 Although we are not a bed and breakfast, we do serve a hot breakfast every morning and deliver it to the suite, room service style or, weather permitting, serve in our Garden Courtyard.

 Please share a bit about the inn’s European boutique hotel atmosphere.